Kfirco12/Mifalot/README.md

-# Mifalot - Education and social projec
+# Mifalot - Education and social project

 We are developing a web app for members and coaches, so they can share their trainings' expirences.